Ask yourself this checklist of questions

 Does the school system meet our requirements?

-If you have children then you definitely want to check into the local public schools or what private school options you have.
-Don’t have kids yet?
+If you have children then you definitely want to check into the local public schools.
+Don’t have kids?
 This is still something you should take a look at as it will affect the resale opportunity.

 What maintenance will my home require (in the next 5 years)?

-This is a big one.
-Yes, it’s typical to have an inspection prior to buying a home and you’ll be aware of anything the inspector points out.
+This can be a big one!
+Yes, you definitely should have an inspection prior to buying a home (even a brand new house) so you’ll be aware of anything the inspector points out.
 But what about the stuff the inspector can’t see?
 There are all sorts of things that happen with a house that you should be prepared for.
 If you’re buying in a mature neighborhood with big trees on the lot, consider how old the house is and ask if the sewer line has been replaced, and if so, how long ago.
 We strongly advise getting a sewer inspection before purchasing a home.
 Other big ticket items are windows, roofs, water heaters, furnace and air conditioner.